Adexandria/AutoMapify_Lib/README.md

 This is a dotnet library used to map from one object to another without setting up services or configuration.

 ### Basic Usage
+There are two ways to use this tool; Attributes and Configuration
 #### Attribute

 - Specify the source name in the destination object